 - Defence and national security adjacent contractors

 Private sector organisations in these sectors may also be classified as CII operators and subject to NESA requirements.
-If you are uncertain whether your organisation falls under NESA scope, eShield can conduct a regulatory applicability assessment.
+Semi-government entities — including government-owned enterprises, free zone authorities, and utility operators — frequently fall within NESA scope while also managing commercial operations that bring additional compliance obligations.
+If you are uncertain whether your organisation falls under NESA scope, eShield can conduct a regulatory applicability assessment to establish your obligations definitively before beginning implementation.

 NESA Information Assurance Standards — Key Control Domains

-The NESA IAS framework is organised into control domains.
-UAE organisations must implement controls across all applicable domains:
+The NESA IAS framework is organised into control domains covering over 180 individual controls.
+UAE organisations must implement controls across all applicable domains, with the depth of implementation varying by entity classification and risk profile:

 1. Information Security Governance

 Establishing information security leadership, a Board-approved information security policy, defined roles and responsibilities, and a security risk management programme integrated with enterprise risk management.
-Requires a designated Information Security Officer (ISO) or CISO with appropriate authority.
+Requires a designated Information Security Officer (ISO) or CISO with appropriate authority and a reporting line to senior management or the Board.
+For larger CII entities, NESA assessors specifically examine whether the security function has budget authority and whether findings are escalated to leadership with evidence of action.

 2. Risk Management